MShake/game-of-life/README.md

 # Game of Life

-This is my implementation of the 'Game of Life' created by John Conway's in pure JavaScript
+This is my implementation of the 'Game of Life' created by John Conway's in JavaScript

 ![Alt Text](https://github.com/MShake/game-of-life/blob/master/sample.gif)